m-reza-rahman/jakarta-nosql-cosmosdb/README.md

 # Jakarta NoSQL with Cosmos DB

 This repository shows how to use Cosmos DB with the Jakarta NoSQL specification.
 The repository hosts the demo for [this](abstract.md) talk.
-The slides for the talk are [here](https://speakerdeck.com/reza_rahman/jakarta-nosql-powered-by-cosmos-db-on-the-cloud).
-A video for the talk is available on [YouTube](https://www.youtube.com/watch?v=oEbJSEfFqBQ).

 We will be using the MongoDB API for Cosmos DB.
 You could also use the Cassandra or Gremlin API for Cosmos DB with Jakarta NoSQL.